 - Sundays, October 27, November 3, 10, 17, December 8, 9:30-11:30 am: Beginner Hebrew reading crash course Level 2, taught by Oseh Shalom member Eileen Hollander.

 - Mondays, October 28, November 4, 11, 18, 25, December 2, 9, 16, January 6 and 13, 7:15-8:45 pm: Melton Scholars course “Jews in America: Insiders and Outsiders,” with Rabbi Gary Fink, Rabbi Emeritus, explores the challenges of Jewish acculturation to American life.
 Lessons will explore education, the Three Generation Hypothesis, Anti-Semitism and the Holocaust, Zionism and the State of Israel, the Civil Rights Movement, and other issues that address American and Jewish culture and identity.
-10 weekly sessions.
-Download the flyer with all the program details $250 + textbook cost, some subsidies and scholarships available.
+10 weekly sessions. $250 + textbook cost, some subsidies and scholarships available.

 - Sunday, November 10, 9:30 am: “One Book” synagogue-wide read and brunch–Waking Lions by Ayelet Gundar-Goshen with book discussion by Professor Eric Zakim, Associate Professor of Hebrew Literature and Culture, University of Maryland College Park.